Thinking of solo travel but not sure where to start? START HERE!

 Here are some of the potential benefits of slum tourism:

-There is no such thing as a star system for slum tours, an ethical rating that will tell you how well an operator is performing or if a tour benefits the community.
-So, it's up to us to find out before booking.
+There is no such thing as a star system for slum tours, an ethical rating that will tell you how well an operator is performing or what the real economic benefits of tourism in the community really are.
+So, it’s up to us to find out before booking.

 Here are some of the things we should look for: